danbikle/tkrapi20/README.md

 ~/anaconda3/bin/python csv2db.py
 ```

+I ran the above script on my laptop and it ran very quickly.

 After I run csv2db.py, I am ready to generate machine learning features from dates and prices of each ticker.

 # Generate Features